kermitt2/biblio-glutton/Readme.md

 |  1 | glutton and Elasticsearch node on two separate machines   | 1990  | 0.117  |  8.5 |
 |  2 | glutton and one of the Elasticsearch node sharing the same machine  |  1347  |  0.079  | 12.6  |

-Machines have the same configuration Intel i7 4-cores, 8 threads, 16GB memory on Ubuntu 16.04.
+Machines have the same configuration Intel i7 4-cores, 8 threads, 16GB memory, SSD, on Ubuntu 16.04.

 ### Resources